Threadnaught/svd-visualization/README.md

 coords_world = np.matmul(coords_world, Vh)
 ```

 - `S` contains the singular values (I call them 'significance' above).
-It's what how long we portrayed our basis vectors to be in the last visualisation.
+It's how long we portrayed our basis vectors to be in the last visualisation.
 For each of the basis vectors in Vh, it tells us how important they are to describing the variance of the data.
-- Finally, `U` represents, for each of our input points, how much of each of our basis vectors we need to use to recover them.
+- Finally, `U` represents for each of our input points how much of each of our basis vectors we need to use to recover them.
 Unlike `Vh` and `S`, this part of the analysis is not aggregated and gives one output per input vector.

 ESD analysis only considers the values of `S`, as this is a flat 1-dimensional vector.
 Remember, it's how much we scaled each of our basis vectors by in our visualisation to show the influence of each on the visualisation.
 Let's take those scaled vectors and lay them flat, horizontal, and staring from the same X coordinate.